cylc/cylc-flow/SECURITY.md

 ## Disclosure Policy

-When the team receives a security bug report, they will assign it to a primary handler.
-This person will coordinate the fix and release process as follows:
+When the Cylc maintainers receive a security bug report, they will assign it to a primary handler.
+This person will coordinate the fix and release process as
+follows:

   * Confirm the problem and determine the affected versions.
   * Audit code to find any potential similar problems.